• Skip to main content

 How much academic time should I plan?

 The classes will be challenging.
-We'll have class for about 6 hrs. per week (3 hrs. for each class), and there will be about 3-4 hrs. of additional activity some weeks (e.g. field trips, film screenings).
+We'll have class for about 6 hours per week (3 hours for each class), and there will be about 3-4 hours of additional activity some weeks (e.g., field trips, film screenings).
 As for homework, expect about 100-120 pages of reading every week (that's the total of all your classes combined).
 In addition, you'll be writing papers and working on other assignments.

 What about majors other than Film & Digital Media and Communication Studies participating?